 \subsection{On the number and location of sub-boxes visited by a walker in a box}

 In Section \ref{subsection_rw_sub_boxes} we consider a box of scale $R$ and its sub-boxes of scale $r$.
-We prove matching upper (c.f.\ \eqref{eq:upper:exp_numbof_visited_boxes}) and lower (c.f.\ \eqref{eq:lower:no_of_visited_boxes}) bounds on the number of sub-boxes of scale $r$ visited by a random walk.
+We prove matching upper (cf.\ \eqref{eq:upper:exp_numbof_visited_boxes}) and lower (cf.\ \eqref{eq:lower:no_of_visited_boxes}) bounds on the number of sub-boxes of scale $r$ visited by a random walk.
 In \eqref{eq:upper:weighted_exp_visited_boxes} we bound the expectation of a quantity closely related to the Dirichlet energy of the counting measure on the centers of the sub-boxes visited by the random walk.
 The reader may want to skip the proofs of these technical results at first reading.

 Note that for \eqref{eq:upper:exp_numbof_visited_boxes} below we only need to assume $d \geq 3$. \begin{lemma}[The sub-boxes visited by a walker are few and well spread-out] Let $d\geq 5$.
 For $r \leq R \in \N$ let us define